cosmixdust/deltastro/README.md

 19 year old from South America who's interested into coding.

-Made cheeseBot and timeBot, working on copingBot and vibeBot
+Made cheeseBot, timeBot and vibeBot, working on copingBot.